ivanovUA/ivanovua.github.io/index.md

 **Used Technologies:** Nginx, Apache2, Varnish, OnApp, SaltStack, iptables, Docker, Kubernetes, Nagios, NewRelic, Python, Bash, Redmine, Gitlab.

 **Achievements:**
-  * Have been worked as problem solver
+  * Worked as problem solver
   * Dockerization
-  * Have been written a lot of SaltStack rules
+  * Written a lot of SaltStack rules
-  * Have been rewrote all Varnish code (from v.3 to v.4)
+  * Rewrote all Varnish code (from v.3 to v.4)
-  * Have been written a lot of custom checks for Nagios on Bash and Python
+  * Written a lot of custom checks for Nagios on Bash and Python
   * Virtualization experience
-  * Have been configured OnApp cluster
+  * Configured OnApp cluster
-  * Have been configured Kubernetes cluster
+  * Configured Kubernetes cluster
-  * Have been served 300 VMs
+  * Served 300 VMs

 ### Mar 2016 — May 2018.
 Linux system engineer.
 Marketlis
 Small company with Linux servers